posted December 30, 2020

 - 3 cups marbled cheddar cheese

-- 1/4 cup red onion finely diced
+- ¼ cup red onion (finely diced)

-- 1 medium jalapeno sliced
+- 1 medium jalapeno (sliced)

 - 6 eggs

-- 1/4 cup sour cream
+- ¼ cup sour cream

-- 1/4 cup cilantro chopped
+- ¼ cup cilantro (chopped)

-- salt and pepper to taste
+- salt and pepper (to taste)

+- Preheat the grill.
 Preheat your grill or oven to 350 degrees F.

+- Add the eggs.
 Use your hands to create 6 small pockets in the top layer of cheese.
 Carefully crack one egg into each of the wells of cheese you just created.
 Season the eggs with the salt and pepper.

+- Cook the nachos.
 Transfer the skillet to your oven or grill and bake for 20-25 minutes or until the whites are just set and the yolks are still runny.